 Teenagers are risk takers!
-Teaching them first aid helps young people evaluate risk and empowers them with life skills to help themselves or their friends, if faced with a medical emergency.
+Teaching them first aid helps young people evaluate risk.
+It also empowers them with life skills to help themselves or their friends, if faced with a medical emergency.

 There is no doubt that teenagers often find themselves in circumstances in which first aid skills could make a critical difference.
 The British Red Cross revealed that:

-- More than 532,000 young teenagers have been left to cope with a drunken friend who was sick, injured or unconscious in the last year.
+- More than 532,000 young teenagers have had to cope with a drunken friend who was sick, injured or unconscious in the last year.

 - 1/4 of young people have had to deal with asthma attacks.